 This Bedroom Wallpaper Mural post contains gifted products.

-I’ve also wanted a bedroom wallpaper mural and wanted to do something to make our master bedroom in the new house really special.
+I’ve always wanted a bedroom wallpaper mural and wanted to do something to make our master bedroom in the new house really special.
 I was so excited when I was approached by Photowall.co.uk to try out one of their gorgeous wall murals or designer wallpapers !
 What’s even better is that you can get 25% off everything on their site with the exclusive code they’ve give me!
 Simply scroll to the end of the post to find out the details!

 Our new house was built in the 60s and has some very 1960s decor!
 For example, our bedroom has two walls lined with cork panels!
 I do quite like the effect of the cork but the only problem was that during viewings, some bright spark had torn a piece of the cork off the wall to see what was behind it (the house was vacant at the time).
 This meant at least one of the walls had to be stripped because it would be impossible to match.
 It was also super old and had bubbled in places so a clean slate was definitely needed!